 In January 1972, Dr. Peter French led St. Lawrence’s pioneering trip to Kenya.
 Begun as a January-Term experiment, the SLU connection to East Africa evolved into the Kenya Semester Program (KSP) by 1974.
 From early origins as the Nairobi Semester, the program has grown into a truly East Africa semester, offering both semester and summer programs.
 Students today experience both the vibrant life of Kenya’s capital city as well as the regions diverse social and cultural landscape.
 From rural and urban homestays to field components across Kenya and northern Tanzania, the KSP introduces students to the culture and livelihood of African communities spanning the rural urban divide.
 The culmination of the semester is the independent study, where students spend one month studying a diverse array of issues in not only Kenya but also Uganda, Tanzania and even Rwanda.

-With over 2000 alumni from over 30 different universities the program has had a wide impact on both U.S. students and our Kenyan partners.
+With over 2200 alumni from more than 40 different universities the program has had a wide impact on both U.S. students and our Kenyan partners.
 Fostering mutually beneficial relationships has been an essential part of the program’s mission.
 Alumni have been at the heart of nurturing SLU’s deep engagement in Kenya, with many offering generous support for local development and educational projects across the country.
 And since the early 1980s many of SLU’s distinguished Kenyan scholarship winners have returned “home,” with St. Lawrence degrees providing a pathway to leadership positions across the country.

 Selected Alumni Insights and Memories

 “If I close my eyes I can still see the bright lavender of the jacaranda trees; the rich red color of the dirt roads in the western province, the pink bougainvillea draped along whitewashed walls.
 I can still hear African music jangling from kiosk radios and the blast of horns from overflowing matatus.”